Master of Urban Design

 CMU's MUD program is both venerable and innovative, shaped by these and other distinctive conditions:

-- A strong legacy of participatory urban design.
+A strong legacy of participatory urban design.
 Beginning in 1964, the School of Architecture pioneered the Urban Laboratory concept, wherein students and faculty work in the field and engage with citizens on neighborhood revitalization projects.
+Here, you will learn to negotiate top-down planning and the self-organizing behavior of cities.

-- Location in a transformed post-industrial city.
-Pittsburgh, perhaps the quintessential post-industrial city, has transformed itself since 1985 from a declining economy based on heavy industry to a robust and diverse economy based on technology.
+Location in a transformed post-industrial city.
+Pittsburgh, perhaps the quintessential post-industrial city, has transformed itself since 1985 from a declining economy based on heavy industry to a robust and diverse economy based on technology and education.
+Here, you can experience, study and contribute to building urban resilience.

-- Active participation in the technological ethos of Carnegie Mellon.
-Benefitting from Carnegie Mellon’s unique research culture in emerging media and advanced technologies, the Master of Urban Design program redefines socially engaged practice in the 21st century.
+Active participation in the technological ethos of Carnegie Mellon.
+Benefitting from Carnegie Mellon’s unique research culture, the Master of Urban Design program redefines socially engaged practice in the 21st century.
+Here, you will apply emerging media and advanced technology to pursue human-centered design.

 The Program Experience

 In the first year, the MUD studios provide a foundation in place making and integrated urban systems design, using Pittsburgh as an urban laboratory and collaborating with local communities.
-In the second year, the fall and spring studios engage in a research-based design project exploring the negotiation of top-down design and bottom-up transformations in an international setting.
-Recent international studios have worked in Doha, Kigali, Barcelona, London, Toronto and New York City.
-A field trip to an international city is included in the program.
+In the second year, the fall and spring studios engage in a research-based design project exploring the negotiation of top-down design and bottom-up transformations of cities.
+One recent example for the research produced within the MUD program is the exhibition and publication project, “An Atlas of Commoning.”
+The collective research provides a stepping stone for defining individual thesis proposals that are pursued in the last semester.
+Previous international studios have worked in Doha, Kigali, Berlin Barcelona, London, Toronto and New York City.
+A field trip to an international city is part of the program experience.

 In the summer between Year One and Year Two, students are encouraged to secure an internship at an architecture, urban design, or planning firm, or at a public agency or non-profit development organization.
 Summer internships are valuable in utilizing newly acquired skills and knowledge in a professional setting.
 However, the internship is not required and is not credit-bearing.